 Over the course of the year, the District revises its budget as it attempts to deal with unexpected changes in revenues and expenditures.
 State law requires that the budget be amended to ensure that expenditures do not exceed appropriations.
-The final amendment to the budget was actually adopted by the Board of Education on June 26, 2017.
+The final amendment to the budget was actually adopted by the Board of Education on June 25, 2018.
 A statement showing the District's original and final budget amounts compared with amounts actually paid and received is provided in our annual report.

-There were revisions made to the 2016-17 original general fund budget.
+There were revisions made to the 2017-18 original general fund budget.
 Budgeted revenues were increased primarily due to changes in categorical state aid funding, student count, and changes to state and federal grant allocations.
-Also, the Wayne County Enhancement Millage was approved in August 2016 generating new revenue.